vaostic/stats2021_exer_OpenFiles/README.md

   * Drag the files to the window or browse for them.
   * Remember to scroll to the bottom of the window and commit your changes or your file(s) won't be saved.
 * Submit the link to your GitHub repository on Canvas.

+## About the Answer Sheets

+* The answer sheets are for your convenience.
+I don't need them submitted to your repository.
+I've played around with the format a bit.
+The older version uses a side-by-side format.
+The newer format uses a full page width.
+Use whichever you prefer.
+They both say about the same thing.
+The answer sheets are written in Rich Text Format .rtf.
+It is a text file format which allows for some formatting.
+I've had some Mac users say it displays better if you convert it to a Word doc.
+Here is a video of someone describing some of the difference between a plain text file .txt and an .rtf file. (optional) https://www.youtube.com/watch?v=NNu9B1ExezI